⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Puma SE

-German multinational corporation that designs and manufactures athletic and casual footwear, apparel, and accessories.
+German multinational specializing in athletic and casual footwear, apparel, and accessories.
+Known for its strong presence in football (soccer) and motorsport sponsorships.

 Nike